Learn how to theme, customize, and extend CoreUI for Bootstrap with Sass, a boatload of global options, an expansive color system, and more.

 For those who want to use the distribution files, review the getting started page for how to include those files and an example HTML page.
 From there, consult the docs for the layout, components, and behaviors you’d like to use.

 As you familiarize yourself with Bootstrap, continue exploring this section for more details on how to utilize our global options, making use of and changing our color system, how we build our components, how to use our growing list of CSS custom properties, and how to optimize your code when building with Bootstrap.

 CSPs and embedded SVGs

-Several Bootstrap components include embedded SVGs in our CSS to style components consistently and easily across browsers and devices.
+Several CoreUI for Bootstrap components include embedded SVGs in our CSS to style components consistently and easily across browsers and devices.
 For organizations with more strict CSP configurations, we’ve documented all instances of our embedded SVGs (all of which are applied via

 background-image) so you can more thoroughly review your options.